nikigawlik/gdmc_http_interface/README.md

 - For Eclipse, run the genEclipseRuns gradle task (gradlew genEclipseRuns).
 This will generate the Launch Configurations and download any required assets for the game to run.
 After this has finished refresh your project.

 - For IntelliJ, run the genIntellijRuns gradle task (gradlew genIntellijRuns).
 This will generate the Run Configurations and download any required assets for the game to run.
 After this has finished, reload the project from disk and click on "Add configuration".
 Under the "Application" tab, you have a runClient configuration.
 Select it, and edit your Configurations to fix the “module not specified” error by changing selecting your “main” module.
-You can now run Minecraft, with the mod loaded in, and test the command "buildSettlement x1 y1 z1 x2 y2 z2".
+You can now run Minecraft, with the mod loaded in.
+Make sure to open a Minecraft world, before testing the mod.

----

-## Start creating your mod

-#### Edit the mod packaging

-Do not hesitate to refactor all the packaging structure, made here for the example, and to rename the mod's main class ```GdmcExample```

-> **Important :** Please change the MOD_ID variable, that should match the string in the ```@Mod``` annotation above the ```GdmcExample``` class declaration, and also the modid in mods.toml !
-Otherwise, your mod might collide with other.

-#### Edit the mods.toml file

-This file contains all the metadata of your mod, like its description, its name, its version, etc...
-Feel free to modify all of this.

-#### Start coding

-Once you are ready to code, just code, everything is made for you!
-Delete the 'TODO' in the```buildSettlement()``` method, in the class ```BuildSettlementCommand``` and start developping your algorithm.
-Don't hesitate to take a look at our [wiki](https://github.com/Lasbleic/gdmc_java_mod/wiki/)!

-### Happy GDMC Competition!
+I recommend using Postman or a similar application to test out the http interface.
+An Python example of how to use the interface can be found here: !TODO!